rnarkus/Hudobnik_CSCI2270_FinalProject/README.md

 5. Next try accessing the options menu by typing in “1”

-6. You should see this:
+6. You should see this

 	=====Options:=====
 	1. Enter in extra responses for BOB to learn